AlessandraMonaco/Topic-Detection-for-Big-Data/README.md

 This project implements **text clustering** using K-Means++ on a large dataset.
 The goal is to improve *efficiency* of the K-Means algorithm without loosing *effectiveness*.

 ## Dataset
 The dataset is not available on this repository, due to its large dimension.
+It contains 314808 reviews, mostly in english.
 The cluster labels were available for the evaluation, that is performed using accuracy metric.

 ## Methodology
 We compared the results obtained through different approaches: